iamfiasco/iamfiasco.github.io/_posts/2018-4-03-Hello-Hackathon.md

 </html>
 ```

-Initally my intention was to write the complete walkthrough of project in one blog but I gave up on that because this part of the blog deals with the APIs.
+Initally my intention was to write the complete walkthrough of project in one blog but I gave up on that because the explanations of the code was too damn length!
+This part of the blog deals with the APIs.
 In the next section we will
 deal with the car detections and in part 3 we will deal with the mighty Image Processing section which will need a lot of explanation.

 Hope you enjoyed the post.